wso2/docs-open-banking/en/docs/install-and-setup/deploy-with-docker.md

     have a WSO2 Open Banking subscription, [contact us](https://wso2.com/solutions/financial/open-banking/#contact) for more information.

+??? warning "If you are using a JDK 17 obiam docker image, adaptive authentication is disabled by default."

+    To create a Docker image with adaptive authentication enabled, add the following commands to your Dockerfile and run it against the base image.

+    ```
+    RUN chmod +x ${WSO2_IAM_SERVER_HOME}/bin/adaptive.sh
+    RUN ${WSO2_IAM_SERVER_HOME}/bin/adaptive.sh
+    ```

   - If you are looking for a Quick Start Guide and deploy the solution, follow [Deploy WSO2 Open Banking with Docker Compose](#deploy-wso2-open-banking-with-docker-compose).